 Due to the rarity of some of our target indications, with the exception of the PWS Association patient registry, there is no available comprehensive patient registry or other method of establishing with precision the actual number of patients with MC4 pathway genetic defects.
 As a result, we have had to rely on other available sources to derive prevalence estimates for our target indications.
+Since the published epidemiology studies for these disorders are based on relatively small population samples, and are not amenable to robust statistical analyses, it is possible that these projections may exceed the addressable population, particularly given the need to genotype patients to definitively confirm a diagnosis.

 We have estimated the potential addressable patient populations with these disorders based on the following sources and assumptions: